 - A quick loss of energy and interest while writing

 - Trouble writing down thoughts in a logical sequence

 WHAT CAN I EXPECT (AS A PARENT) DURING THE EVALUATION?

 Parents will attend a 1 hour intake session that will provide the doctor with all relevant past and current information.
 Insurance does not cover exclusive learning evaluations.
-You will be contacted by the billing department to let you know what costs are involved.
 During the evaluation, parents will fill out several surveys to report history and present information about your child.
 It may be helpful to bring snacks for your child.
 You may have more than one testing appointment for your child depending on your child’s age.
 You will also participate in a structured interview with your doctor to discuss in more detail information concerning your child.

 WHAT CAN MY CHILD EXPECT?